-The recognition and valuation of investment properties are explained in detail in the notes to the consolidated financial statements (see [D28] Investment Properties).
+The recognition and valuation of investment properties are explained in detail in the consolidated financial statements for 2022.